industrial-edge/vision-connector-sdk-and-plugin-examples/README.md

 1. **Prepare the Development Environment**
     > **Note:** Skip this step if you're using the Docker container approach for building.

-    If building locally, ensure all prerequisites are installed and the development environment is set up as described in the [Development Environment Setup](docs/development_environment.md) section.
+    - For local builds: Ensure all prerequisites are installed and set up the development environment as described in the [Development Environment Setup](docs/development_environment.md).
+    - For Docker builds: Use the provided Docker container configuration to set up the environment.

 2. **Understand the Vision Connector SDK**
-    Familiarize yourself with the Vision Connector SDK by reviewing the [Vision Connector SDK Guide](docs/vca_sdk.md).
+    - Review the [Vision Connector SDK Guide](docs/vca_sdk.md) to understand its features and usage.

 3. **Create the Custom Camera Connector**
-    - Use the provided SDK and follow the [Custom Camera Connector Guide](docs/creating_and_using_a_custom_camera_connector.md) to implement your connector.
+    - Follow the [Custom Camera Connector Guide](docs/creating_and_using_a_custom_camera_connector.md) to implement your connector.
-    - Integrate the camera vendor's API and ensure compatibility with the Vision Connector.
+    - Integrate the camera vendor's API and ensure it is compatible with the Vision Connector.

 4. **Build the Connector**
-    - For local build: Use the utility scripts in `src/requirements` to install necessary dependencies.
-    - Follow the instructions in the [Preparing Package Structure and Installation](docs/creating_and_using_a_custom_camera_connector.md#preparing-package-structure-and-installation) section to build the connector.
+    - For local builds: Use the utility scripts in `src/requirements` to install dependencies, then follow the [Preparing Package Structure and Installation](docs/creating_and_using_a_custom_camera_connector.md#preparing-package-structure-and-installation) section to build the connector.
+    - For Docker builds: Use the Docker container to build the connector as per the instructions in the guide.

 5. **Package the Connector**
-    - Package the connector as described in the [Packaging the connector](docs/creating_and_using_a_custom_camera_connector.md#packaging-the-connector) section.
+    - Package the connector following the steps in the [Packaging the Connector](docs/creating_and_using_a_custom_camera_connector.md#packaging-the-connector) section.

 6. **Upload the Connector**
-    - Access the Vision Connector application and upload the packaged connector file.
+    - Open the Vision Connector application and upload the packaged connector file.
-    - Follow the steps in the [Using the connector in Vision Connector](docs/creating_and_using_a_custom_camera_connector.md#using-the-connector-in-vca) section to complete the process.
+    - Refer to the [Using the Connector in Vision Connector](docs/creating_and_using_a_custom_camera_connector.md#using-the-connector-in-vca) section for detailed steps.

 7. **Test the Connector**
-    - Verify the functionality of the custom camera connector by testing it with the Vision Connector application.
+    - Test the custom camera connector with the Vision Connector application.
-    - Debug and refine as necessary to ensure optimal performance.
+    - Debug and refine the connector to ensure optimal performance.

 ## Documentation